Overview of Vermont Testing Requirements

 - Submit the appropriate application forms and fees

-- If you test in Vermont, your score report will be sent automatically to the Vermont Department of Education.
-If you test outside of Vermont, select the Vermont Department of Education (state code 8410) as a score recipient when you register or on an additional score report request.
+- If you test in Vermont, your score report will be sent automatically to the Vermont Agency of Education.
+If you test outside of Vermont, select the Vermont Agency of Education (state code 8410) as a score recipient when you register or on an additional score report request.

-- ETS is offering several additional tests in a computer-delivered format.
+- ETS is offering two additional tests in a computer-delivered format that will be introduced in October.
 Visit Test Centers and Dates to find testing centers near you.
-The computer-delivered versions cover the same content as the paper-delivered versions and are scored on the same scale; however, the computer-delivered tests have different test codes.

 Who Must Take the Tests?